open-life-science/policies-procedures-and-docs/cohort-procedures-and-templates/Cohort-call-facilitator-Guide.md

 We have two facilitator roles per call.
 In some cases, it’s possible that the same person has signed up for both roles.

 1. **Call Facilitator** reviews the cohort call notes and attends the cohort call to help the cohort call lead in making sure that a cohort call in a smooth, kind, and timely manner
-2. **Recording Facilitator** reviews the recording from the cohort call by checking the otter.ai transcription for accuracy and sharing the video via Youtube
+2. **Video Facilitator** reviews the recording from the cohort call by checking the otter.ai transcription for accuracy and sharing the video via Youtube

 **Please ask for the signup sheet where you can indicate your availability for 1 or multiple of these roles**